 Southernmost of Everything

 As mentioned, Key West is the southernmost point of the continental U.S. and the city is proud of it.
-Therefore, it only makes sense to find a lot ‘southernmost’ places and objects on the island: The Southernmost Point (“90 miles to Cuba monument”), the Southernmost Guest House, the Southernmost Beach Café, the Southernmost Restaurant, the Southernmost Hotel, and the Southernmost trash bin!
+Therefore, it only makes sense to find a lot of ‘southernmost’ places and objects on the island: The Southernmost Point (“90 miles to Cuba monument”), the Southernmost Guest House, the Southernmost Beach Café, the Southernmost Restaurant, the Southernmost Hotel, and the Southernmost trash bin!

-What’s with the Chicken?
+What’s with the roosters?

-There are over 80 bars and a vibrant nightlife on a small island, so Key West is not short of strange things.
+There are over 80 bars and vibrant nightlife on a small island, so Key West is not short of strange things.
 Yet, to make it more interesting, it’s common to see lots of chicken roaming freely on the streets in Key West as if they were on a farm.
 Sometimes the chicken would even get into fights on the sidewalks…

 Why are there chicken in Key West?
 A long time ago, there was a law against killing birds in Key West because of various voodoo practices that took place on the island.
 As a result, the chicken was freed from captive and its population continued to grow through the years.
 The population of Chicken grew so big that the city had to hire chicken catchers to control the amount 10 years ago.